playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 Luckily, this doesn't mean that we as React developers need to be left behind.
 Because a React component is effectively just a JavaScript function, we can use the base concept of a directive to create shared logic for DOM nodes.

 Remember from our ["Element Reference" chapter that you can use a function associated with an element's `ref` property](/posts/ffg-fundamentals-element-reference).
-We'll use this concept alongside the idea of a [custom hook](/posts/ffg-fundamentals-shared-component-logic#custom-hooks-rules) in order to create an API to add logic to an HTML element:
+We'll use this concept alongside the idea of a [custom hook](/posts/ffg-fundamentals-shared-component-logic#custom-hooks-rules) to create an API to add logic to an HTML element:

 ```jsx
 const useLogElement = () => {